With the CLI

 cb login

-And paste the login and secret key when prompted.
-To confirm that you are logged in, or to request your user id or name run cb whoami
+Paste the application ID and application secret into the terminal when prompted.
+To confirm that you are logged in, or to see your username, run cb whoami.

 Creating a cluster